DefectiveStudios/UniMerge-Docs/README.md

 * Git integration
     * This is a little tough to test.
 Git should try to open Unity if it isn’t running whenever a scene or prefab is merged, and/or when you try to resolve a conflicted merge.
 In some cases, the git integration doesn’t work because it doesn’t create copies of the scene to be opened in Unity
 If Unity is already open when the merge happens, and you have the SceneMerge window up, it will listen for a certain file that the bridge script will create and open the scenes or prefabs automatically.
+* Integratio tests
+    * I've added some automated tests which open the ObjectMerge and SceneMerge windows and do a simple merge on the demo data.
+I would like to flesh these out, but they cover most of the breakages I've seen, which happen in the window startup and initial refresh.

 ## Known Issues
-* Actions will not update an object’s grandparents’ conflict state.
-You will have to manually hit refresh.
-This is not done automatically to avoid collapsing the children.
-* Clicking a foldout label won’t toggle it.
-This is Unity’s fault.
 * The license is a little sketchy.
 The project isn’t strict open-source but I want to allow people to modify the code and share their modifications.
 There must be a license for this out there...
-* Sometimes the alternating-darkness for the background doesn’t quite alternate right.... not sure what’s up with that.
-* You can't use this to recover missing references due to asset ID mismatches.
+* You can't use this to recover missing references due to guid mismatches.
 In other words, if you bring in the original scene and it has missing references (sometimes this even happens with references within the scene), the tool won't help you find them.
-This is a broader issue with Unity's asset management which is hard to trace and ultimately probably impossible to solve without using Asset Server to centrally assign asset IDs.
+This is a broader issue with Unity's asset management which is hard to trace and ultimately probably impossible to solve without using a central authority for guids.
 Any advice on how to handle this better is welcome.
-* As of 4.6, non-alphanumeric sorting of the hierarchy means that if you change order, the merger won't be able to match objects
+* We only match objects by name, and sort alphanumerically to account for change in order.
+Thus, you can't merge changes in sibling order

 ## Roadmap
 What’s next?